 If you are brand new to gardening, make sure to do a google image search to find out what the seedlings look like for the seeds you are planting.
 This way you will be able to differentiate the weeds from the tiny seedlings.

-5. Long stem varieties that last up to a week after being cut are ideal for cut flowers.
+5. Long stem varieties that last up to a week after being cut are ideal.

 Geraniums, the darling of hanging baskets everywhere, are beautiful, but their tiny stems make them terrible candidates for cut flowers.